 Legal aid providers may be attorneys, NGOs or law schools who have registered with the Legal Aid Service of the Judicial Affairs Office of the Ministry of Justice and Public Administration.
-60 Legal aid providers may specify which main legal field they specialise in, i.e. whether in criminal law, or civil and public administrative law.
+Legal aid providers may specify which main legal field they specialise in, i.e. whether in criminal law, or civil and public administrative law.
 As a general rule, beneficiaries of legal aid are free to select a legal aid provider of their own choice.
 This is facilitated by the legal aid offices around the country, which maintain lists and advise clients according to their specific needs.
+However, in the transit zone, asylum seekers cannot choose the state legal aid representative from the list.